 Rocaltrol Side Effects

-Note: This page contains side effects data for the generic drug calcitriol.
-It is possible that some of the dosage forms included below may not apply to the brand name Rocaltrol.
+Note: This document contains side effect information about calcitriol.
+Some of the dosage forms listed on this page may not apply to the brand name Rocaltrol.

 For the Consumer

 Applies to calcitriol: oral capsules, oral solution, parenteral injection

 Excessive vitamin D intake (late manifestations): Polyuria, polydipsia, anorexia, weight loss, nocturia, calcific conjunctivitis, pancreatitis, photophobia, rhinorrhea, pruritus, hyperthermia, decreased libido, elevated BUN, albuminuria, hypercholesterolemia, elevated AST, elevated ALT, ectopic calcification, nephrocalcinosis, hypertension, cardiac arrhythmias, dystrophy, sensory disturbances, dehydration, apathy, arrested growth, urinary tract infections.

 Applies to calcitriol: injectable solution, oral capsule, oral liquid